Forest-Economics-Goettingen/optimLanduse/README.md

 distinct indicators.
 The method has been developed and applied previously in a couple of studies, with some examples to be found in the [Literature](#6-literature) section.
-The methodological background of the approach can e.g., be found in Knoke et al. (2016) and Husmann et al. (n.d.).
+The methodological background of the approach can, e.g., be found in Knoke et al. (2016) and Husmann et al. (n.d.).
 We here refer to the nomenclature of Husmann et al. (n.d.).
 The package opens the approach of Knoke et al. (2016) to the community of landscape planners and provides opportunities for systematic or batch